thehamzza/django_expense_tracker_api/README.md

 ### Backend (Django)
 - The backend is a Django REST API that handles all CRUD operations for managing expenses.
 The `transactions` app manages the core business logic.
 - The API is built using Django REST Framework (DRF) for serialization and viewsets.
-- The `migrations` directory stores database migrations.
+- The PostgreSQL database is hosted on Supabase, ensuring robust data management and scalability.

 ### Frontend (React)
 - The frontend is built using React and communicates with the backend through API requests.
 Axios is used for handling HTTP requests.